nidark/Poe-Companion/README.md

 The SwichGems function will work only if you have the same setup like me (unlikely).
 Most probably you will need to adjust the positions as this is mostly character/gear based.

-For different setups (other resolutions and/or scroll positions in inventory) you need to use the CheckPos function and change the coordonates in each of the respective functions.
+For different setups (other resolutions and/or scroll positions in inventory) you need to use the CheckPos function and change the coordonates in the INI confirg file.

 **FUNCTIONS:**